 Dimensions: 9.5 x 5 x 6 inches | Material: Steel, hand-blown glass | Wattage: 60W | Hardware: Included

 Good Earth Lighting Jordan LED Flush Mount

 Only works with LED bulbs

 If your bathroom has a ceiling fixture, the Jordan LED Flush Mount is the perfect choice for the space.
 This simple light comes in three sizes—11, 14, or 17 inches in diameter—and it features an attractive satin nickel or bronze finish that will match just about any decor style.

-The ceiling light is safe to use in damp locations, and it comes with an integrated LED bulb that gives off 1,100 lumens.
-The fixture’s glass shade creates a soft white light in your bathroom, and the product is compatible with most Triac wall dimmers, as well.
+The ceiling light is safe to use in damp locations and comes with an integrated LED bulb that gives off 1,100 lumens.
+The fixture’s glass shade creates a soft white light in your bathroom, and the product is compatible with most Triac wall dimmers.